eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/publisher/dataWriter/dataWriter.rst

  * A pointer to the data instance with the new values.
  * The handler to the instance.

-An empty (i.e., default constructed :func:`InstanceHandle_t`) instance handler can be used for the parameter handle.
+An empty (i.e., default constructed :func:`InstanceHandle_t`) instance handler can be used for the argument handle.
 This indicates that the identity of the instance should be automatically deduced from the key of the instance data.
 Alternatively, the member function :func:`write` is overloaded to take only the pointer to the data instance,